infxrnx/AnimeCritics/README.md

 ## Introduction

 This is a basic REST API application built using [Spring Boot](https://spring.io/projects/spring-boot) framework and [Maven](https://maven.apache.org).
-The application allows users to get information about sunset and sunrise time information for a coordinates by making HTTP requests to predefined endpoints.
+The application allows users to get information about anime and allows posting critics.

 ## Technologies Used